AlexZhou876/music-editor/README.md

 - note immediately following note of the same pitch fails to sound correctly
 - saving and loading doesn't work properly (fixed)
-- when adding note, able to drag it to negative value (fixed) MidiSynth is the class that handles sound.
-Only a single instance is currently used so it makes sense to make it Singleton to preserve this behaviour.
+- when adding note, able to drag it to negative value (fixed)
-- FIX ALL MODULAR ARITHMETIC PROBLEMS!!!